 Cottage cheese vs Greek yogurt for GLP-1 protein?

-Cottage cheese and Greek yogurt are both excellent GLP-1 protein sources, and the right pick depends on the day.
+Cottage cheese and Greek yogurt are both strong GLP-1 protein sources, and the better pick can depend on the day.
 Cottage cheese delivers about 25 grams of protein per cup and 13 grams per half cup, with a denser texture and more casein, the slow-digesting protein that drips amino acids into the bloodstream over hours.
-Greek yogurt delivers about 17 to 20 grams per cup with a lighter texture and more whey, faster digesting and easier on a queasy stomach.
-Cottage cheese is the better evening choice because casein supports overnight muscle protein synthesis.
-Greek yogurt is the better morning choice when nausea is worst.
-Keep both in the fridge so a low-appetite day always has at least one tolerable option.
+Greek yogurt delivers about 17 to 20 grams per cup with a lighter texture and more whey, faster digesting and often easier on a queasy stomach.
+Cottage cheese can be a good evening choice because casein supports overnight muscle protein synthesis, and Greek yogurt can be a good morning choice when nausea is worst.
+Keeping both in the fridge means a low-appetite day usually has at least one tolerable option.

 Related questions